-- A) If the organization plans on paying a speaker or band a fee for performing at an event, the requisition turned in to the A.S.
+- A) If the organization plans on paying a speaker or band a fee for performing at an event, the requisition turned into the A.S.
 Administration Office must be accompanied by a signed contract.
 Otherwise, A.S. funds will not be approved to pay the performer before the performance. - 1) The contract and requisition must be submitted to the A.S.
-Administration Office a minimum of two (2) weeks prior to the scheduled event. - 2) It must be filled out completely and accurately (e.g. name, address, social security number and signature of the contracted individual, and the date, time, and place of the event, etc.). - 3) The A.S.
+Administration Office a minimum of two (2) weeks prior to the scheduled event. - 2) It must be filled out completely and accurately (e.g. name, address, Social Security Number, and signature of the contracted individual, and the date, time, and place of the event, etc.). - 3) The A.S.
 Executive Director must sign all contracts before A.S. is legally bound to the performer.
 No payments will be made to the performer until the performance contract is signed. - 4) If the organization wishes to CO-SPONSOR a speaker with another organization: - a) Only one contract should be signed with one of the organizations and the speaker/performer, and a co-sponsorship contract signed by the other organization. - b) Questions on specific policies concerning co-sponsorships should be directed toward the A.S.
-F&B Chair or the Associate Director for Student Programming. - c) No one who is eligible to receive an Associated Students Honorarium, no matter how small, may receive a speaker's contract fee.
+Finance Committee Chair or the Associate Director for Student Programming (or most appropriate student leader/staff member). - c) No one who is eligible to receive an Associated Students Honorarium, no matter how small, may receive a speaker's contract fee.

 CLAUSE 5.
-PUBLICITY REOUIRED FOR A.S.
+PUBLICITY REQUIRED FOR A.S.
 FUNDING

-- A) All publicity printed with Associated Students' funds must identify Associated Students in the following way: "FUNDED BY ASSOCIATED STUDENTS." or "FUNDED BY AS FINANCE AND BUSINESS COMMITTEE" with the use of the F&B Logo. - 1) If a certain A.S. entity funds an event, the group sponsoring the event may choose to list all of the A.S. sponsors individually, but it is not necessary (e.g. "Funded by A.S.
+- All publicity printed with Associated Students' funds must identify Associated Students in the following way: "FUNDED BY ASSOCIATED STUDENTS." or "FUNDED BY A.S.
+FINANCE COMMITTEE" with the use of the Finance Committee logo. - If a certain A.S. entity funds an event, the group sponsoring the event may choose to list all of the A.S. sponsors individually, but it is not necessary (e.g. "Funded by A.S.
 SCORE, A.S.
 CAB, A.S.
 Program Board, A.S.
-Finance and Business Committee, etc.). - 2) This sign of sponsorship is required on ALL programs, signs, advertisements, posters, handbills, banners, and any promotional material. - 3) A warning will be given upon first violation of this requirement. - a) A \$30.00 fine may be levied upon a two-thirds (2/3s) vote of F&B, with the money going back into Unallocated if this policy is violated a second time. - b) The organization's entire A.S. budget allocation may be transferred into Unallocated upon a two-thirds (2/3s) vote of F&B if this policy is violated a third time. - 4) The organization must be notified by email before any actions take place so its members may attend the meeting when the sanctions will be considered.
+Finance Committee, etc.).

+- 2) This sign of sponsorship is required on ALL programs, signs, advertisements, posters, handbills, banners, and any promotional material. - 3) A warning will be given upon first violation of this requirement. - a) A \$30.00 fine may be levied upon a two-thirds (2/3s) vote of the Finance Committee, with the money going back into Unallocated if this policy is violated a second time. - b) The organization's entire A.S. budget allocation may be transferred into Unallocated upon a two-thirds (2/3s) vote of Finance Committee if this policy is violated a third time. - 4) The organization must be notified by email before any actions take place so its members may attend the meeting when the sanctions will be considered.